tsackton/taelgarverse/docs/gazetteer/western-green-sea/cymea/ampogio.md

 </div>

 The longest river in Cymea, flowing from the [Mistfold Mountains](<../mistfold-mountains.md>), along the western edge of the rocky interior, until it reaches the [Western Green Sea](<../western-green-sea.md>).
 The upper reaches for the Ampogio are unnavigable, marked by frequent waterfalls as it cascades through the karst landscapes of interior Cymea.
-Below the confluence with the ~Unnamed East Fork~, the Ampogio slows and widens until it drains into the [Western Green Sea](<../western-green-sea.md>).
+Below the confluence with the [Carvaz](<carvaz.md>), the Ampogio slows and widens until it drains into the [Western Green Sea](<../western-green-sea.md>).